Module tf.about.browser

 Browser

-The Text-Fabric package contains a command to work with your corpus in your browser.
+The TF package contains a command to work with your corpus in your browser.
 It sets up a local web server, which interacts with your web browser.
 Then you can view and search the corpus without programming and without internet connection.

 Start up